Ficool

 He muttered, voice barely audible.

-"Its extremely powerful" he muttered as he felt a faint understanding of its power and the Crowns.
+"It's extremely powerful" he muttered as he felt a faint understanding of its power and the Crowns.

 With a graceful motion, Satalus waved his hand.
 The cluttered desk was cleared instantly, and two tall chairs—each shaped like radiant stars—manifested.